-Main terms and settings
+Main Concepts and Settings

 - Title (1)—contains the name of your product or the purpose of the project.

 - Project prefix (2) (or the project key) is a character–letter code that will be assigned to each issue, which allows you to identify which project it belongs to.

 - Description (3)—contains the basic information about the Project.

-- The project team (6) are employees of your company who will work on the issues and deliver the product to customers.
+- The project team (6) are employees of your company who will work on the issues and deliver the product to the customers.

-Issue is a specific requirement for the product that should be performed (or should not, depending on the Project lead decision).
+An issue is a specific requirement for the product that should be performed (or should not, depending on the Project lead decision).

-There are different types of Issues.
+There are different types of issues.
 By default, the following types are available in the system:

 - Story (the user story) is a requirement for a product or service answering the question: "Someone needs something for something."